umamahi01/DSA_TAP_ACAD/Stack/readme.txt

                 StackOverFlow Condition.

 StackUnderFlow =>
-                when the are no elements inside the stack  and we try to pop/remove the element from the stack it will cause StackUnderFlow Condition.
+                when they are no elements inside the stack  and we try to pop/remove the element from the stack it will cause StackUnderFlow Condition.